-The AIA Trust has just published two new white papers to their website, one exploring the risks associated with contractor terminations and the other about the risks associated with design/build teams.
+The AIA Trust published two risk reports to their website, one exploring the risks associated with contractor terminations and the other about the risks associated with design/build teams.

-The new white paper, To Have and to Hold, in Sickness and in Health: Strategies for Managing Risk on Design/Build Teams by Jonathan C. Shoemaker, is aimed at helping members understand the risks associated with participating on a design-build team in order to better assess and manage these risks.
-By considering how to choose the right partner, how to determine the right contractual structure for the design-build team, and how to manage the risks allocated to the design professional, the prudent architect will be better equipped when considering the pros and cons of participating on a design-build team.
+The new risk report, To Have and to Hold, in Sickness and in Health: Strategies for Managing Risk on Design/Build Teams by Jonathan C. Shoemaker, is aimed at helping members understand the risks associated with participating on a design-build team in order to better assess and manage these risks.
+By considering how to choose the right partner, how to determine the right contractual structure for the design-build team, and how to manage the risks allocated to the design professional, the prudent architect will be better equipped when considering the pros and cons of participating in a design-build team.

 The AIA Trust wants AIA members to gain a better understanding of defensive measures that they can employ in their practices and their contracts to lessen risk, avoid liability, and limit exposure.